-While the state still allows for extended plant counts for patients that require more, Street admits the process has gotten a bit more difficult in recent years, particularly if you are under 30.
+While the state still allows for extended plant counts for consumers that require more, Street admits the process has gotten a bit more difficult in recent years, particularly if you are under 30.
 Recounting a time he and his impeccable green thumb grew a crop of 24 plants, yielding a total of 14 pounds, Street seemed to be in agreement that — if done properly — 12 plants can produce enough cannabis to get at least two average recreational consumers from crop to crop.

 CO Marijuana Laws – Banking

 Banking isn’t just an issue for marijuana in Colorado, it’s among common problems with marijuana laws across the country.
 The order of things plays out like this:

 - Banks cannot loan money that is to be used for federally illegal activities

 - Banks can not accept money from federally illegal activities and expect it to be insured by the Fed

 - Banks must keep track of large and numerous cash or equivalent deposits and report them as suspicious

 - Banks must know their customer, their business, and how they earn revenue

 - often include the fact that banks are unable to provide many financial services to marijuana clients across the nation